marschall/jmx-http/README.md

   * notifications are done with long poll for maximum compatibility and low latency
     * for minimal resource use servlet 3 async support is used
   * No dependencies other than servlet API and Java SE
-   * The server server is XX kb.
+   * The server server is 50 kb.
-   * The client client is XX kb.
+   * The client client is 40 kb.

 ### Why don't you use WebSockets?